Deprivatize George W. Hill Correctional Facility

 Lack of transparency is also a problem.
 The public is not guaranteed access to documents such as operating budgets from private prison management companies and has no way to know how their tax dollars are being spent.
 It is time to Deprivatize Delco’s Prison, George Hill, and return it to public control under public oversight.

-DelcoCPR is dedicated to strategizing and organizing to Deprivatize Delco’s Prison, George Hill, in 2018.
+DelcoCPR is dedicated to strategizing and organizing to Deprivatize Delco’s Prison.

 Future campaigns will be collectively determined and may include other areas of prison reform, such as fighting for better prisoner re-entry programs and reforming cash bail.